fschatbot/Web-App/README.md

 - [ ] Make it so all the quote list is updated when deploying
 - [ ] Make the navbar responsive
 - [ ] Add scrolling animation to sections
+- [ ] Add all the remaining images